Skip to main content

 type: jdbc

-# Uncomment the line below if you are running on top of Spark or Databricks
+# Uncomment the line below if running on Spark or Databricks

-# sparkFormat: "io.github.spark_redshift_community.spark.redshift" # set to "redshift" if running on top of Databricks
+# sparkFormat: "io.github.spark_redshift_community.spark.redshift" # Use "redshift" on Databricks

 options: